godotengine/godot-docs/classes/class_transform2d.rst

 - :ref:`Transform2D<class_Transform2D>` **scaled** **(** :ref:`Vector2<class_Vector2>` scale **)**

-Scales the transform by the given scale factor, using matrix multiplication.
+Returns a copy of the transform scaled by the given ``scale`` factor, using matrix multiplication.

 ----